RiftCat/vridge-api/README.md

 * ZeroMQ (or any lib that communicate with ZMQ sockets)
 * JSON serializer

 VRidge API is accessible over TCP, abstracted by ZeroMQ sockets.
-This allows you to use API any any language that you choose.
+This allows you to use API any language that you choose.
 See [ZeroMQ language bindings](http://zeromq.org/bindings:_start) page and get library for language of your choice.

 ## Requirements for this example